-People frequently ask me what machine, tools, etc that I use when I sew.
+People frequently ask me what machine, tools, etc. that I use when I sew and make quilts.
 Here’s a summary of the tools I use most and that I like best.
 It may be subject to change and grow from time to time, but for now, I feel like this is a pretty in-depth quilting essentials list.

 Let’s start with the tool I use most: my sewing machine.